Teaching Toddlers Manners

 Here are 4 books that you can use to get started on teaching your children manners.
 This first book is a board book with just the basics, the second is a lovely book for families that have a range of ages and the last two can be used in your daily routine with either son or daughter.

-Character building
+Character Building

 Like all things, teaching and training take time.
-We also need to decide what our priorities are when it comes to teaching manners and then make the time to teach these things to our children.
+We also need to decide what our priorities are when it comes to teaching toddlers manners and then make the time to teach these things to our children.

 In our home these were a priority: